FitzwilliamMuseum/walking-the-landscape-fitz-cdh/about.md

 form of public writing?
 Finally how can we mix various kinds of expertise to inform are slow viewing?

-We are also interested in both how much technology is needed to enable the walk (going low) and in how we might supplement the experience – in this case via accompanying ariel photography, via the use of embedded images to over-lay historical and ‘imaginary’ landscapes, and provide new perspectives on time, change, distance and experience.
+We are also interested in both how much technology is needed to enable the walk (going low) and in how we might supplement the experience – in this case via accompanying aerial photography, via the use of embedded images to over-lay historical and ‘imaginary’ landscapes, and provide new perspectives on time, change, distance and experience.